United States sanctions against Iran: Impact on health

 During the 2020 COVID-19 pandemic, health workers and sanctions experts said U.S. sanctions, including financial sanctions and lost oil revenues, were preventing the import of medicine and medical supplies including raw materials and equipment needed to manufacture medicines domestically.

 The United States has ostensibly exempted humanitarian items from sanctions, but in practice the prohibition against business with Iranian banks and the reduction in issuance of certain medical export licenses by the United States Treasury Department enforcement agency have caused difficulties in Iran.
 For example, Iran faces a critical shortage of spare parts that are needed to repair dual-use equipment used to produce medicine.
 Sanctions have also prevented Iran from procuring active ingredients necessary to manufacture locally produced medicine to treat asthma, cancer, and multiple sclerosis.

 In December 2020, according to the central bank chief of Iran, Iran could not pay for a COVID-19 vaccine because of U.S. sanctions against Iranian banks.
 In March 2020, during the first wave of the pandemic, the United States blocked Iran's request for an emergency $5 billion IMF loan.

 After the United States withdrew from the 2015 Iran nuclear deal, many banks and businesses worldwide, including pharmaceutical and medical companies, decided not to conduct any business with Iran due to U.S. sanctions.

 Impact on overseas students

 As of December 2018, United States sanctions were reportedly affecting hundreds of Iranian university students in the United Kingdom, preventing them from being able to readily pay their tuition fees and forcing them to choose between abandoning their studies or using dangerous means to transfer funds.

+2025–2026 Iranian protests

+The 2025–2026 Iranian protests were a series of nationwide demonstrations in Iran triggered by a significant economic crisis.
+The unrest began on 28 December 2025, following a sharp depreciation of the Iranian rial and rising inflation.
+These conditions were further impacted by the reimposition of international and U.S. sanctions.
+While initially focused on economic grievances, the protests expanded to include calls for the overthrow of the Islamic Republic.

+In February 2026, US treasury secretary Scott Bessent acknowledged that US sanctions policy had contributed directly to Iran's currency crisis.
+In testimony before the US Senate Banking Committee, Bessent stated: "What we have done is created a dollar shortage in the country.
+It came to a swift and, I would say, grand culmination in December, when one of the largest banks in Iran went under.
+The central bank had to print money.
+The Iranian currency went into free fall.
+Inflation exploded, and hence we have seen the Iranian people out on the street."